-Following chemical addition and termination of mixer operation, the sediment slurry is allowed to settle before commencing decant operations.
+Following chemical addition and termination of mixer operation, the sodiment slurry is allowed to settle before commencing decant operations.
 The decanting process begins with lowering the solids level detector into the tank.
 The decant hose, which also has an associated solids concentration detector, is then lowered into the tank to a preprogrammed concentration of suspended solids.
-Based on the premise that sediment solid particles are denser than the supernatant liquid, the decant hose solids concentration detector will be set to a lower concentration than that found at the solid/liquid interface.
+Based or, the premise that sediment solid particles are denser than the supernatant liquid, the decant hose solids concentration detector will be set to a lower concentration than that found at the solid/liquid interface.
 This assures that the decant hose suction level is above the solid-liquid interface, thus minimizing solids pickup in the decanted supernate.

 The supernate is drawn into the 1" diameter flexible decant hose using the existing Spent Resin Transfer Pump (WDS-P-1) as the decant pump.
 The supernate is pumped at a rate of approximately 15 gpm through the decant filter skid which includes two backflushable filters in parallel, that are designed to remove all particles larger than approximately 20 microns.
-After filtration. the liquid is transferred to the Neutralizer Tanks and processed through the SDS.
+After filtration, the liquid is transferred to the Neutralizer Tanks and processed through the SDS.
+As an option, supernate from reactor building processed sludge can be transferred directly back to the reactor building basement without being held up in the neutralizer tanks.